(Amazon UK link) |

 Sue Moorcroft creates three dimensional and believable people, and while some of her minor caricatures were rather stereotyped, I liked the two main protagonists, and also the teenage boy Rufus who is badly bullied at school, and whose bohemian (and often downright weird) mother makes life difficult for Martyn as well as her son.

-The places were nicely painted, the British/American misunderstandings believable, and I was enjoying the story, although disappointed at the amount of bad language.
+The places are nicely painted, the British/American misunderstandings believable, and I was enjoying the story, although disappointed at the amount of bad language.
 Then suddenly the bedroom scenes start, with too much detail, and unrealistic regularity.
 The author’s otherwise excellent style of writing does not suit this kind of thing, and I had to skip forward to reach the more interesting parts of the book.

 The ending took a direction I wasn’t expecting, revealing more about Honor’s past and also her marriage, and then eventually leading to the expected and satisfactory conclusion.